 Active labor market policies (ALMPs) are government programs that intervene in the labor market to help the unemployed find work.
 Many of these programs grew out of earlier public works projects, particularly those implemented under the 'New Deal' (The New Deal was a series of programs, public work projects, financial reforms, and regulations enacted by President Franklin D. Roosevelt in the United States between 1933 and 1939), designed to combat widespread unemployment in the developed world during the interwar period.
 There are three main categories of ALMP (i) Public employment services, such as job centers and labor exchanges, help the unemployed improve their job search effort by disseminating information on vacancies and by helping with interview skills and writing a curriculum vitae. (ii) Training schemes, such as classes and apprenticeships, help the unemployed improve their vocational skills and hence increase their employability. (iii) Employment subsidies, either in the public or private sector, directly create jobs for the unemployed.
 These are typically short-term measures that are designed to allow the unemployed to build up work experience and prevent skill atrophy (Calmfors, 1994).

 The Portuguese programs aimed to help two target groups: (i) individuals aged less than 25 years (the Inserjovem program) and (ii) individuals aged 25 or more (the Reage program).
 Program participation is mandatory and who refuse to participate face a loss of entitlement to benefits and their registration is canceled.
 The programs are composed of intensive job-search assistance and small basic skills training, for example, writing a curriculum vitae.
 They include a large number of different responses by the employment office placement team.
 Each individual is interviewed with placement officers to help her/him improve job-search skills and, if deemed necessary, (s)he can enter several vocational or non-vocational training courses.
 The whole process of job-search assistance ends with the elaboration of a “Personal Employment Plan”, which includes detailed information on the unemployed individual's job-search effort.
 According to this Plan, the unemployed individual is expected to meet regularly with the placement officer and to actively search for a job.
-Unjustified rejection of job offers leads to the cancellation of registration (Ceneteno 2009).
+Unjustified rejection of job offers leads to the cancellation of registration (Ceneteno, 2009).

 In Europe, the European Employment Service (EURES) was established in 1994 and works in cooperation with all European countries in finding employment for European residents aged 18-35, where job seekers can look for work in their own country and another European in a free platform that enables job interviews via video call, help with moving to the country to which the job requires (residence and flight), language studies, conversion of relevant certificates and more.
 According to the EURES website (as of 12.12.2019), there are 2,191,759 jobs and 3,658,553 job seekers who apply for jobs.
 According to these numbers, almost 60% can be applied for, but still, there will be around 40% without job placement.
 Of course, not all jobseekers will be employee and these numbers are based only on the jobseekers registered for the system, for the jobs listed there.
 Therefore, I will refer to the figure of the OECD unemployment rate which stands on 6.3% in the EU unemployment (The European Job Mobility Portal).